 WOMEN POSTDOCS AT PARTICIPATING ISRAELI UNIVERSITIES

-WOMEN ISRAELI WOMEN POSTDOCTORAL SCHOLARS AT PARTICIPATING NORTH AMERICAN UNIVERSITIES & RESEARCH CENTERS
+WOMEN ISRAELI POSTDOCTORAL SCHOLARS AT PARTICIPATING NORTH AMERICAN UNIVERSITIES & RESEARCH CENTERS

 FEMALE ISRAELI ZUCKERMAN-CHE POSTDOCTORAL SCHOLARS AT NORTH AMERICAN UNIVERSITIES & RESEARCH CENTERS

-Associate Professor Gili Bisker, (top row, center) Zuckerman’s first female faculty scholar, is pictured with her research team at Tel Aviv University
+Professor Shani Stern, (third from the left) row, center) Zuckerman faculty scholar, is pictured with her research team at University of Haifa

 Helping women scientists make an impact by establishing of their own lab